aetherblue77/Hardhat-NFT/README.md

 - **Decentralized Storage:** Images and Metadata are stored on **IPFS** (InterPlanetary File System) using **Pinata** for pinning.
 - **Programmatic Upload:** The deploy script automatically uploads images and metadata to Pinata if they are not already pinned.

+## 📈 3.
+Dynamic SVG NFT
+This contract pushes the boundaries of ERC721 by storing metadata 100% On-Chain and making the NFT responsive to real-world data.
+It does not rely on external storage like IPFS or centralized servers.

+### Features:
+100% On-Chain Metadata: The SVG image data is converted into binary, Base64 encoded, and stored directly inside the Smart Contract.
+This ensures the NFT is permanent and immutable.

+Dynamic Appearance: The NFT changes its "mood" based on the real-time ETH/USD price.

+Chainlink Data Feeds: Integrates the Chainlink Aggregator V3 Interface to fetch decentralized price data.

+### Logic:
+If ETH Price ≥ Target Value: The NFT renders a Happy Face 😊.
+If ETH Price < Target Value: The NFT renders a Frown Face ☹️.

 ---

 ## 🛠️ Tech Stack & Tools